addthis/fluxthis.io/docs/action-creators.md

 ### Requiring

-You can require the store individually, with some type of es6 loader:
+You can require the action creator individually; however, this will require an es6 loader:

 ```js
 var ActionCreator = require('fluxthis/src/ActionCreator');
 ```

-or you can require a built version of the store that doesn't need es6 compilation.
+or you can require a built version of the action creator that doesn't need es6 compilation.

 ```js